 If you are driving from South Beach or Miami Beach, it will take you anywhere between 30 - 45 minutes depending on the traffic, even though it is only an 18-mile ride, this is in the midst of Spring Break, traffic will be heavy around South Beach and Miami Beach, and as you approach the Stadium and parking areas.

 Parking at Hard Rock Stadium is plentiful and directly next to the tennis complex.
-For the Miami Open, parking rates in the "interior sections" start at $25 + fees in the Orange Section, you can buy in advance.
-The outside Yellow lots are Cash only on tournament day and can also be paid with SunPass Plus.
-Prices from $5 TBC.
+For the Miami Open, parking rates in the "interior sections" start at $25 + fees in the Orange Section (buy in advance, otherwise it's $40) NOTE: Parking passes are PER VEHICLE not per person, even if Ticketmaster tries to sell you more than one pass!!!

 Here's more info on Hard Rock Stadium: Directions, Parking, Uber/Lyft Taxis.
 Note that the Public Transportation and Express Shuttle Info applies to Miami Dolphin games only, no options have been announced for the Miami Open.